drdrang/summary/README.md

 A set of scripts for producing a nicely formatted summary of a document in PDF form from a simple text file.
 The summary is organized according to the page numbers in the original (PDF) document and includes links to those pages in the original.

+This system was inspired by [Walton Jones's method][4] of summarizing academic papers.

 ## Simple text file ##